Impenetrable Barriers in the Phase Space of a Particle Moving Around a Kerr Rotating Black Hole: Conclusions and Remarks

-Also, the NHIMs $\mathcal{M}_{E,a}$ define a dividing surface in the phase space like in Wiggner's Transition State Theory for chemical reaction dynamics in phase space \cite{waalkens,katsanikas,katsanikas1,katsanikas2}.
-Using this surface in the phase space is possible to calculate the total flux of trajectories that cross the saddle in potential energy and can reach the external event horizon.
+Also, the NHIMs $M_{E,a}$ define a dividing surface in the phase space like in Wigner's Transition State Theory for chemical reaction dynamics in phase space \cite{wigner, evans, eyring, waalkens,katsanikas,katsanikas1,katsanikas2,katsanikas3,reiff}.
+Using this surface in the phase space is possible to calculate the total flux of trajectories that cross the saddle in potential energy and can reach the external event horizon of the black hole.